English faculty at an open mic event sponsored by the campus literary arts magazine.

 - professional and technical writing

-English majors frequently go on to postgraduate study not only in English and creative writing but also in law, business, education, medicine, and various liberal arts disciplines.
-In addition, you’ll have the opportunity to participate in career internships and in Sigma Tau Delta, the international English honor society, and to learn from published faculty who have won University-wide teaching awards.
+You’ll also have the opportunity to participate in career internships and in Sigma Tau Delta, the international English honor society, and to learn from published faculty who have won University-wide teaching awards.

 Minors and Concentrations Within the Major